+G M Button

+D F Lynton-Brown

+M McMahon

-G A Nealon G M Button D F Lynton-Brown M McMahon
+G A Nealon (Deceased on 27 September 2013)

 Principal Activities

 The principal activity of the Group during the financial year was investment in mineral exploration.

 Dividends

 No dividends have been paid or declared since the start of the financial year and the directors do not recommend the payment of a dividend in respect of the financial year.